d-uzlov/k8s-homelab/docs/nvmeof.md

 NVMe-oF is a way to run NVMe over some network.

-Usually you would want to use some RDMA-capable device for the best performance, but NVMe-over-TCP is also possible.
+For best performance you would want to use RDMA, but NVMe-over-TCP is also possible.

 Tutorials: